A breast lumpLump:

 A physical examination of the breasts by a health-care provider. by a health care provider.
 You may also notice a breast change yourself by being breast aware.

 However, a change to the breast does not necessarily mean that you have breast cancer.
-More information is needed to properly diagnose the signs or symptoms and to determine if the change is breast cancer.
+In fact, most breast changes are not breast cancer.
+More information is needed to properly diagnose the signs or symptoms you are experiencing.

 It is important to diagnose the condition promptly.
-If it does turn out to be breast cancer, earlier detection leads to more treatment options and a better chance of surviving the disease.
+If it does turn out to be breast cancer, earlier detection can lead to more treatment options and a better chance of surviving the disease.

-This section explores the different methods used to diagnose breast cancer, including the following:
+Explore this section to learn more about the different methods used to diagnose breast cancer, including the following: